ixc/ixc-project-template/docs/index.md

 # Table of Contents

-  * [Changelog]
+  * [Changelog][changelog]
-  * [Contributing]
+  * [Contributing][contributing]

 # Quick Start

-First, install Docker.
-For more detail, check our [Docker docs].
+First, follow our [Docker Quick Start][docker-quick-start] guide to get Docker installed and familiarise yourself with some of its basic commands.

 Clone the repository:

     $ git clone git@github.com:ixc/{{ project_name }}.git

-Run the project:
+Run the project with [Docker][docker]:

     $ cd {{ project_name }}
     $ docker-compose up

+Some local setup will be performed on first run, which might take a while, so make yourself a cup of tea.
+Subsequent runs will skip the local setup unless the project dependencies have been updated.

+That's it!
 Open the site in a browser:

-    $ open http://{{ project_name }}.docker:8000  # OS X
+    http://{{ project_name }}.docker:8000  # OS X with Dinghy
-    $ open http://{{ project_name }}.lvh.me:8000  # Linux
+    http://{{ project_name }}.lvh.me:8000  # Linux

+## Container Entrypoint

+The default entrypoint scripts take care of a few things for us:

+  * Create and switch to an unprivileged user.
+  * Ensure the unprivileged user and variable files directory have the same UID and GID.
+  * Derive the database name from the current git branch, when bind mounting the source into the container.
+  * Wait up to 10 seconds for PostgreSQL to become available.
+  * Create a database, and optionally restore from a file or source database.
+  * Apply Django migrations, if they have changed.

+In particular, the automated database creation, restore, and migrations make it much easier to switch between and test feature branches during development, without losing your current data.

+## Gulp

+The `docker-compose.yml` file uses [Gulp][gulp] as the default command, which watches the file system and automates a few tasks when changes are detected:

+  * Restart the main command when `*.py` files are changed.
+  * Reinstall Node.js packages when `package.json` is changed.
+  * Reinstall Bower components when `bower.json` is changed.
+  * Reinstall Python packages when `setup.py` is changed.

+## Shared Directories

+The `docker-compose.yml` file bind mounts a few directories directly into the
+container:

+  * `.` at `/opt/{{ project_name }}` - Your local changes will be visible
+    immediately, and you won't need to rebuild the image to test every change.

+  * `./var` at `/opt/{{ project_name }}/var` - For variable data like logs, media, etc.

+## Local Settings

+Your `local.py` will be available in the container as part of the bind mounted project directory, but it won't be included in the built image.

+You should add secrets to `docker-compose.override.yml` and use `local.py` only for true local overrides, like which DDT panels are enabled.

 # Manual Installation

-You will need `git`, `python 2.7+` and `pip` to install this project and its dependencies.

 Clone the repository and change directory:

     $ git clone git@github.com:ixc/{{ project_name }}.git
     $ cd {{ project_name }}

-Install system and frontend dependencies:

-    $ brew bundle  # OS X only.
-Otherwise, manually install packages listed in `Brewfile`.
+Manually install system dependencies (check `Dockerfile` for hints).

+Install Node modules:

-    $ npm install -g bower
+    $ npm install

+Install Bower components:

-    $ bower install
+    $ ./node_modules/.bin/bower install

-Create a virtualenv and install dependencies:
+Create a virtualenv and install Python packages:

     $ pip install -U virtualenv
     $ virtualenv venv
     $ source venv/bin/activate
-    (venv)$ pip install -e '.[dev]' -i https://ic:{password}@devpi.ixcsandbox.com/ic/dev/+simple/
+    (venv)$ pip install -r requirements.txt -e . -i https://ic:{password}@devpi.ixcsandbox.com/ic/dev/+simple/

 If you want to install in-development dependencies as editable VCS installs:

     (venv)$ pip install -r requirements-dev.txt

-Review and update the appropriate environment specific configuration in the local settings module:
+Add secrets to `local.py`:

     (venv)$ cp djangosite/settings/local.sample.py djangosite/settings/local.py
     (venv)$ $EDITOR djangosite/settings/local.py

-Migrate the database:
+Create a database and apply migrations:

+    (venv)$ createdb {{ project_name }}
     (venv)$ ./manage.py migrate

 # Usage

-Use [django-supervisor] to run the project (e.g. `wsgi` and other processes):
+Use [django-supervisor][django-supervisor] to run the project (e.g. `wsgi` and other processes):

     (venv)$ ./manage.py supervisor

-You can also execute other [supervisor] actions:
+You can also execute other [supervisor][supervisor] actions:

     (venv)$ ./manage.py supervisor restart all
     (venv)$ ./manage.py supervisor shell